 Randomised control studies are the 'gold standard' for establishing cause and effect.
+The results of such a study are valuable.

 The FINGER study from Finland showed that, over a two year period, addressing nutrition, exercise, cognitive training and health monitoring and management resulted in much improved cognitive performance in participants between age 60 and 77 who were chosen for their elevated risk of cognitive decline.

 The nutritional guidance aimed at a healthy balance of protein, fat, dietary fibre, carbohydrates and salt with restrictions on trans-fats, refined sugars and alcohol.